Samahu/VolRender/README.md

 # Building the project
 To build this project you need to have [Microsoft DirectX SDK (June 2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812) installed on your system.
-The DXSDK_DIR environment variable is typically added by the installer.
+The **DXSDK_DIR** environment variable is typically added by the installer, however, make sure you re-open visual studio after SDK setup is finished.

 # Running the project